Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Cooling WCMs in a same-species crystal

 \section{Cooling WCMs in a same-species crystal}

-~ We begin by demonstrating indirect near-ground-state cooling of two modes using Raman beams whose wave vector difference has no component along either mode.
-We use a Be$^{+}$-Be$^{+}$ crystal (see Fig.~\ref{fig:BeBe_coup}(a)) and Raman beams for sideband cooling with wave vector difference $\Delta\textbf{k}_{\rm Be,12}$ that lies only along $z$.
-In this case the $z$ stretch (out-of-phase) mode $zs$ at $\omega_{zs} = 2 \pi\times 6.304(1)$~MHz is an SCM, while the $x$ and $y$ rocking modes $xr$ and $yr$ (also out-of-phase modes), with $\omega_{xr} = 2 \pi\times 7.483(1)$~MHz and $\omega_{yr} = 2 \pi\times 6.437(1)$~MHz, are WCMs, since the cooling radiation wavevector is orthogonal to the mode directions.
+~ We begin by demonstrating indirect near-ground-state cooling of two radial modes of a Be$^{+}$-Be$^{+}$ crystal (see Fig.~\ref{fig:BeBe_coup}(a)) using Raman beams whose wave vector difference has no component along either radial mode.
+The wave vector difference $\Delta\textbf{k}_{\rm Be,12}$ of the Raman beams for sideband cooling is parallel to $z$.
+The $z$ stretch (out-of-phase) mode $zs$ at $\omega_{zs} = 2 \pi\times 6.304(1)$~MHz is an SCM, while the $x$ and $y$ rocking modes $xr$ and $yr$ (also out-of-phase modes), with $\omega_{xr} = 2 \pi\times 7.483(1)$~MHz and $\omega_{yr} = 2 \pi\times 6.437(1)$~MHz, are WCMs, since the cooling radiation wavevector is orthogonal to the mode directions.

 We use $U_{1}(\boldsymbol{r},t)$=$U_{1}(\boldsymbol{r})\cos(\delta t)$ to realize the required couplings between modes.
 The $xz$ and $yz$ curvatures of $U_{1}(\boldsymbol{r},t)$ enable the respective couplings between the axial stretch and radial rocking modes.
 As the products of mode participations of the two ions have the same sign, $U_{1}(\boldsymbol{r},t)$ is designed to have similar values of the $xz$ and $yz$ curvatures at the two ion positions so that their contributions add constructively in Eq.(\ref{Eq:CouRat}).